Basset

 The hindquarters are very full and well rounded, and are approximately equal to the

-width.
-They must not appear slack or light in relation to the over-all depth of the body.
+shoulders in width.
+They must not appear slack or light in relation to the over-all depth

 nor out.